openfl/lime/project/README.md

 # C++ backend project
 Lime uses this C/C++ code to build its ndlls (shared object files) for native targets.
-These shared objects only need to be compiled once, and can then be cached in the [ndll directory](https://github.com/openfl/lime/tree/develop/ndll), and can then be reused across arbitrarily many C++ apps.
+Each target requires its own set of ndlls.
+Ndlls for common targets are included in the Haxelib download (stored in the [ndll directory](https://github.com/openfl/lime/tree/develop/ndll)), so you won't need to build those yourself unless you modify this directory's contents.

-Because these ndlls are included in the Haxelib download, you don't normally need to build them yourself.
-Even if you install Lime from Git, you can simply copy the ndlls from Lime's latest Haxelib release.
-You would only need to rebuild if you modify the C/C++ code, or you're targeting an unusual target.
+Tip: if you install Lime from Git, you can still copy the ndlls from Lime's latest Haxelib release.

 ## Project overview
-The backend project consists of two categories of code: Lime-specific code, and included libraries such as Cairo, SDL, and OpenAL.
-For more on these libraries, view [submodule projects](#submodule-projects).
+The backend project consists of two categories of code: Lime-specific code, and [included libraries](#submodule-projects) such as Cairo, SDL, and OpenAL.

 Lime-specific headers and source files can be found under [include](include) and [src](src), respectively.
 Of particular note is [`ExternalInterface`](src/ExternalInterface.cpp), as that exposes functions for use by [`NativeCFFI`](https://github.com/openfl/lime/blob/develop/src/lime/_internal/backend/native/NativeCFFI.hx).